TechFems-projects-and-resources/flexbox-practice/README.md

 1. This concept of flex-direction is really important, so remember:
     1. when the flex-direction is set to row (= default), the main axis is the horizontal axis (also called x axis).
     1. when the flex-direction is set to column, the main axis is the vertical axis (also called y axis).
-1. You can reverse the sequence of the items in the container: try this by adding `row-reverse` (x axis changes from left to right into right to left and items are put in reverse order) or `column-reverse` (y axis changes from bottom to top instead of top to bottom).
+1. You can reverse the sequence of the items in the container: try this by adding `row-reverse` (the x axis changes from left to right into right to left, and the items are put in reverse order) or `column-reverse` (the y axis changes from bottom to top instead of top to bottom).

 **Justify-content**
 1. The `justify-content` property defines how the flex items are stacked along the main axis.
 1. Set the flex-direction back to row, and add `justify-content: center` to the CSS for the container.
 You will see that the items are stacked in the center of the window.
 1. The value `center` does not define the space between the items: this is defined by the margin we have set in the `item` selector.
-You can check this: comment out `margin: 10px;` in the CSS for `.item` and you will see the items are packed together (still centered).
+You can check this: comment out `margin: 10px;` in the CSS for `.item` and you will see the items are packed together (and still centered).
-1. Make sure you have uncommented `margin: 10px;` in the CSS for `.item` to continue.
+1. Make sure you have uncommented `margin: 10px;` in the CSS for `.item` before you continue.
-1. Next value is `space-between`.
+1. The next value is `space-between`.
 Add `justify-content: space-between` to the CSS for the container.
 You will see that now the space between the items is **evenly distributed** automatically. **Note:** this also adjusts to the size of the window - it is responsive.
 1. Now we will comment out `margin: 10px;` in the CSS for `.item` to show the effect of the next value: `space-around`.
 Add `justify-content: space-around` to the CSS for the container.
 You will see that the space between the items changes.
 It is no longer evenly distributed: Flexbox has now created an **equal amount of space on both the left and right side** of the flex items.
 The space between the items is twice the amount of the space that is on both the left and right side.
 Try resizing the browser window to see the effect.
 1. There is another value called `space-evenly`.
 When you use `justify-content: space-evenly`, the space is automatically divided between the items plus the left and right side of the window.
 This means all spaces are the same.
 1. Two more values for `justify-content` that are similar: the `flex-start` and `flex-end` values.
 Flex-start is the default value.
 Now uncomment the `margin: 10px;` in the CSS for `.item` so you can see the effect of `justify-content: flex-start`.
 Then change this to `flex-end` and see the difference.